cloudmesh/classes/docs/source/overview.rst

 Report Format
 ---------------

-All reports will be using the ACM pubform format.
-The Word template can be found here:
+All reports will be using the ACM proceedings format.
+The MSWord template can be found here:

 * :download:`paper-report.docx <files/paper-report.docx>`